 open primaries and closed primaries: An open primary is one in which any voter may participate, even if he or she is not a registered member of the party.
 A closed primary is open only to registered party members.

 Super Tuesday: Tuesday is the traditional day for elections in the United States, and during the presidential nominating process, the Tuesday on which the largest number of states hold their primaries is known as Super Tuesday.
-This year, Super Tuesday is March 6, when 10 states will hold their primaries, choosing a total of 526 delegates (almost half of the 1212 delegates needed for a Republican candidate to win the nomination).
+This year, Super Tuesday is 1 March.

 delegate: Technically, most caucuses and primaries are indirect elections, at which voters choose delegates to their party’s nominating conventions, rather than directly voting for the candidates themselves.
 The degree to which the voters’ choice binds these delegates varies by party and state.

 convention: By the time the primaries and caucuses are finished, the parties’ choice of nominee is known, but it doesn’t become official until the national convention at which party delegates cast their votes.
-In 2012, the Republican Convention will be held in Tampa, Florida in August, while the Democratic Convention will be held in Charlotte, North Carolina in September.
+In 2016, the Republican Convention will be held in Cleveland, Ohio in July, while the Democratic Convention will be held in Philadelphia, also in July.

 unpledged delegate: Most of the members of state delegations to the national conventions are pledged, meaning that they are expected to vote in accordance with the rules of their state party.
 However, each state also has unpledged delegates (sometimes also called superdelegates), usually party officials and officeholders, who are free to vote for whomever they please.